MichaelTeti/NEMO/README.md

 ```
 bash scripts/install_openpv.sh <dir-to-install-in>
 ```
 The script takes one required argument, which is the directory you wish to install in (make sure you have permissions in this dir).
-You may need to first install some of PetaVision's dependencies (listed [here](https://github.com/PetaVision/OpenPV)), which can be installed via most Linux package managers.
+You may need to first install some of PetaVision's dependencies (listed [here](https://github.com/PetaVision/OpenPV)), which can be installed via most Linux-based package managers.

 ### Downloading and Processing the Data
 1. Download and pre-process the ImageNet video dataset (directions [here](https://github.com/MichaelTeti/NEMO/tree/main/scripts/image_scripts))